 The service needs to be described at a level that delivers an outcome to the customer.
 A rule of thumb is that if you’ve identified a process or service supports other services, it is probably not an important business service.
 For example, withdrawing money from an ATM is a service to the customer; the system verifying that there is a sufficient account balance is a process that supports that service.

-There may already be a range of existing information sources in your organization that can help identify your business services.
+There may already be a range of existing information sources in your organisation that can help identify your business services.

 Business Impact Analysis